 The Hunter Safety class instills in students the knowledge and skill to be a responsible and safe hunter.
 Students learn how hunting accidents are caused and how they can be prevented.
 Hunter responsibility and safety are stressed throughout the class.
 We strive to ensure this safety course helps you become a more knowledgeable and ethical hunter.
 Educated hunters play an important role in Oneida.
 All hunters who were born on or after January 1, 1973, must complete hunter education certification in order to be eligible for an Oneida Sportsman License.

-Registration is now full for both classes.
-Please see http://dnr.wi.gov/education/outdoorskills/safetyeducation.html for other local hunter safety courses available.
+Please go to https://dnr.wisconsin.gov/Education/OutdoorSkills/safetyEducation for other local hunter safety courses available.

 Medicinal plants gathering classes are offered by staff in season for tribal members personal use of wild bergamot (#6) and sweet grass.
 Dates will be posted as determined annually.
 View this guide Number 6 gathering 2016 for more information on wild bergamot.